Joe Ross (baseball): Milwaukee Brewers (2024)

 On December 12, 2023, Ross signed a one-year deal with the Milwaukee Brewers.
 He began the season pitching out of Milwaukee's rotation, and compiled a 2–4 record and 4.50 ERA with 35 strikeouts across 9 starts.
 Ross was placed on the injured list with a low back strain on May 21, 2024, and transferred to the 60–day injured list on June 26.
 He was activated on July 30.

 Philadelphia Phillies

 On December 23, 2024, Ross signed a one–year, $4 million contract with the Philadelphia Phillies.
 He made 37 appearances (one start) for Philadelphia during the 2025 campaign, compiling a 2–1 record and 5.12 ERA with 39 strikeouts over 51 innings of work.
 Ross was released by the Phillies on August 26, 2025.

 Chicago Cubs

 On September 1, 2025, Ross signed a minor league contract with the Chicago Cubs organization.
-He elected free agency on November 6.
+He made five appearances for the Triple-A Iowa Cubs, recording a 2.57 ERA with three strikeouts over seven innings of work.
+Ross elected free agency following the season on November 6.

+Arizona Diamondbacks

+On February 14, 2026, Ross signed a minor league contract with the Arizona Diamondbacks.
+On March 25, the Diamondbacks selected Ross' contract after he made the team's Opening Day roster.
+He made three appearances for Arizona, but struggled to a 19.64 ERA with two strikeouts across 3 2/3 innings pitched.
+On April 3, Ross was designated for assignment by the Diamondbacks.
+He elected free agency after clearing waivers on April 5.
+On April 8, Ross re-signed with the Diamondbacks organization on a minor league contract.
+He made 12 appearances for the Triple-A Reno Aces, posting an 0–1 record and 4.29 ERA with 12 strikeouts over 21 innings of work.
+On May 18, Ross was released by Arizona.

+Texas Rangers

+On May 22, 2026, Ross signed a minor league contract with the Texas Rangers organization.
+He was assigned to the Triple-A Round Rock Express, recording a 2.92 ERA with eight strikeouts across 12 1/3 innings pitched.
+On June 13, the Rangers selected Ross' contract, adding him to their active roster.
+In five appearances for Texas, he logged an 0–1 record and 4.50 ERA with five strikeouts over eight innings of work.
+On June 29, Ross was designated for assignment by the Rangers.
+He elected free agency after clearing waivers on July 1.
+On July 3, Ross re-signed with the Rangers on a minor league contract.